 And your layout will look like this:

-If you study the top of the image above, you'll see that there are gaps between the left and right edges of the toolbar.
+If you study the top of the image above, you'll see that there may be gaps between the left and right edges of the toolbar in earlier Android Studio versions.
 We can set a layout height and width to fix that.

-With your toolbar selected, have a look at the properties area on the right.
+With your toolbar selected, have a look at the Properties or Attributes > Layout area on the right.
 First, change the ID to myToolbar.
 Now change the layout_width to 0dp and the layout_height to wrap_content.
 You need to do this because you are using a ConstraintLayout, and a ConstraintLayout will keep resetting the width to something like 368dp.

-Notice that your toolbar has shrunk a bit, though.
-Drag the right middle circle to the right of the screen to add a constraint:
+If your toolbar has shrunk a bit, drag the right middle circle to the right of the screen to add a constraint:

 Do the same with the left middle circle of the toolbar, but to the left edge of the screen.
 In the properties area, set the margins to 0: